paulfitz/cosmicos/README.md

  * Communicate the usual math and logic basics ...
  * ... then use that to show how to run programs ...
  * ... then send interesting programs that demonstrate behaviors and interactions ...
- * and start communicating ideas through "theater."
+ * and start communicating ideas through theater and theater commentary.

 This is inspired by Freudenthal's idea of staging written conversations between his imaginary characters __Ha__ and __Hb__.

-Of course we can also include any astrophysics or chemistry we'd like too - I haven't focused on that so far since other messages do it pretty well.

 What the message looks like
 ---------------------------